AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/issue-templates.md

 - Any additional software requirements
 - Any additional compute requirements
-- A link to a relevant GitHub discussions thread
+- A link to a relevant GitHub Discussions thread
 - When you expect to file the pull request that will close the issue

 ### Report a bug

 **Select Report a bug when you need to report a bug or problem with the codebase.**
-If you are experiencing a different kind of problem, like trouble getting your local computer set up, please [file a discussion instead](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/new?category=troubleshooting).
+If you are experiencing a different kind of problem, like trouble getting your local computer set up, please [file a Discussion instead](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/new?category=troubleshooting).

 Have the following ready when you file: